jooy2/fsman/README.md

 ## Contribute

-You can report issues on GitHub Issue.
+You can report issues on [GitHub Issue Tracker](https://github.com/jooy2/fsman/issues).
 You can also request a pull to fix bugs and add frequently used features.

 ## License